-Another open green space is Dereham cemetery, which is located between Quebec Road and Cemetery Road, providing a buffer of greenery between these heavily populated areas.
+5.5 Open Spaces and Greenery 5.5.1 Green and Open Spaces Dereham cemetery, which is a green space is located between Quebec Road and Cemetery Road, providing a buffer of greenery between these heavily populated areas.
 Although situated between residential roads and to the south of a secondary school, the cemetery is a peaceful place.
 It has tall, mature evergreen trees planted at regular intervals at the junctions of the paths, especially to its western side, which add to the sense of being in a green space despite its suburban location.
 St Nicholas Churchyard is another open green space, providing a peaceful located within the town centre.
 The Queen Mother's Garden, a walled flower garden located behind Church Street, has the same benefit, though is not easily accessible as its entrance is from the council office car park.
 The garden would benefit from being better signposted from the town centre so that the large number of pedestrians in the commercial areas of the town would be more likely to use the green space.
+There area a number of large green spaces within the setting of the Conservation Area, located on the outskirts of the town to the north, south and west with a small stream to running along the western side of the town.
+These provide a calm, open and rural setting to the conservation area.